flyCouch/bicycleRollersGame/rollerDJ.md

 Pre-Race: The DJ shows a scrolling list of personal bests and introduces the riders.

+Also, we could make the pics/results/stats a webpage(s).

 Mid-Race: As the lead changes, the camera feeds swap automatically.
 The crowd sees the face of the new leader on the big screen.

 Finishing: As riders cross the finish line, the ESP32-CAM captures their reaction, while the DJ overlays their final stats (Average Speed, Rank, and Total Time).